Learn

 Technical debt in Agile development refers to the cost of delaying essential work tasks during the development of a software project.

-Agile development depends on speed and software features need to be functional in continuous development.
+Agile development depends on short-term speed and software features to be functional in continuous development.
 Prioritizing speed and delivery over quality assurance and best practices.

-Implementing quick sprints with short deadlines means that code may not get the necessary review needed and cause low-quality code.
+While implementing quick sprints with short deadlines can speed development, code may not get the necessary review needed and cause low-quality code.
 Often, they prefer new features over bug fixes and other needed fixes.

-Even though Agiles' main purpose is to increase forward motion by speed, the lack of tackling bug fixes eventually reduces forward motion as the issues accumulate.
+Even though Agiles' main purpose is to increase forward motion by speed, the lack of tackling bug fixes eventually reduces forward motion as the issues accumulates, creating bad code.

 Technical debt in scrum